Extraordinary experiences with raptors make for deep thoughts (refreshed Nov 2022)

 Squeezed, mobbed, bounced

 Raptor moments are seared into memories.
 A sparrow hawk squeezing a song thrush to slow death in front of a transfixed office audience.
-Picking up a golden eagle pellet, still warm.
-A peregrine repeatedly stooping onto a blackbird, bouncing it like a football in front of fascinated children.
+A golden eagle pellet, still warm.
+A peregrine repeatedly bouncing a blackbird like a football in front of fascinated children walking to school.
+Being chivied by a landowner away from a secret osprey nest I stumbled on while walking in the Scottish hills forty years ago*.

 Curious on intra-guild